geexmmo/zimbra-ad-groups-sync/README.md

 # Scripts
 ## settings.py
 *settings.py* should be modified according to your AD setup, other scripts are heavily dependent on correct configuration supplied in this file.
+`ADdomain` is your domain DC
+`ADsearchOU` is the place where group search will be performed in ad-to-zimbra.py and group creation in zimbra-to-ad.py `ZimbraDumpFile` is zmprov group dump for zimbra-to-ad.py, it's creatinon will be described further in this document.
+`regexMemberCheck` is used in zimbra-to-ad.py to filter out members from domains that does not exist in AD deployment.

 ## ad-to-zimbra.py
 ad-to-zimbra.py gets information out of AD and creates batch file for zmprov